asutosh2203/url-shortener-go/README.md

 Or open it in your browser — it redirects to the original long URL.

+---

+### 🛡️ Rate Limiting

+To prevent abuse, this app uses a basic Redis-backed rate limiter.
+Each IP address can make up to 5 requests per minute.
+After that, you'll receive a `429 Too Many Requests` response.

+---

 ## 📌 Notes

     - Redis keys are now stored with an optional expiration time (TTL).
 If no TTL is provided, the shortened URL mapping persists indefinitely.

-    - The current version is focused on core functionality; advanced features like rate limiting and analytics will come later.
+    - This is a beginner-friendly implementation; advanced features like analytics and user authentication may be added later.